CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/8. windows support/instructions.md

+# Preface
-# To use (most) Windows applications/play games, you just need to install the gaming meta-package (easiest way):
+To use (most) Windows applications/play games, you just need to install the gaming meta-package (easiest way):\
 In application menu open: `Cachy Hello -> Apps/Tweaks -> Install Gaming packages`.

 This will install everything from wine to steam to lutris to heroic... you get the point.